-The Research Degrees section is responsible for administering MPhil and PhD studies, from enrolment through to examination and conferment of the award.
+The Research Degrees section, based within the Graduate School, is responsible for administering MPhil and PhD studies, from the point of enrolment through to examination and conferment of the award.

 Research degree exams